 Information on saving water in the landscape, including drought tolerant grass trials is available here: Landscape trials

-Water consumption for 2011-12 was the second lowest on record.
-Following the easing of ACT Water Restrictions some of the closed water features have been reactivated.
+Water consumption at Parliament House has reduced over the long term with seasonal weather variations being the primary cause of annual fluctuations due to irrigation requirements.
+Following the easing of ACT Water Restrictions in 2010, some of the closed water features have been reactivated.

 Objective and Targets

-The plan aims to reduce water consumption in the building and the Parliamentary precincts with the overall outcomes of reducing water costs, minimising our impact on the environment and complying with legal and community obligations.
+DPS aims to reduce water consumption in the building and the Parliamentary precincts to minimise the impact on the environment, comply with legal obligations and meet community expectations.

 Tips on saving water

-If you work or are visiting Parliament House, then one way you can help save water at Parliament House is to report any leaks or water wastage you observe (contact your relevant office support services or Visitor Services front desk if you are a visitor).
+If you work or are visiting Parliament House, then one way you can help save water at Parliament House is to report any leaks or water wastage you observe (contact DPS Maintenance Help Desk or Visitor Services front desk if you are a visitor).